 Camp Lejeune Birth Defects Lawsuit | High Rate of Birth Defects

-*This post was updated by a lawyer on March 17th, 2023 to provide the most current information to our readers about birth defects linked to the Camp lejeune water.
+*This post was updated by a lawyer on September 20, 2023 to provide the most current information to our readers about birth defects linked to the Camp Lejeune water.

 If a child was born with a birth defect after being exposed in utero to contaminated water at the Marine base at Camp Lejeune from 1953 to 1987, the victim may be eligible to file a Camp Lejeune water contamination lawsuit under the Camp Lejeune Justice Act of 2022.
 Birth defects have been reported in victims who were born at Camp Lejeune including abnormally low birth weight, neural tube defects, oral cleft defects (for example: a cleft lip), and numerous serious congenital malformations.
 There have also been many reports of fetal deaths as well as miscarriages linked to the toxic water.